ibexa/documentation-user/docs/content_management/translate_content.md

 ### Review automatic translation

-If a content item has draft translations created with automatic translation, the **Versions** tab displays a **Translation status** column.
+If a content item or product has draft translations created with automatic translation, the **Versions** tab displays a **Translation status** column.
 Such drafts are marked with one of the following badges:

 - **For review** — You must review and approve the translation before it can be published.